 Top Budget Printer: Prusia I3 MK3S (kit)

 You may argue that spending $700 is way too much to be classified as a budget printer.
-However, I am hard-pressed to find any printer under $750 that I would ever use or even give away as a gift.
+However, I am hard-pressed to find any printer under $750 that I would ever use or recommend to a friend.
 All printers under this price make huge sacrifices on either the build volume, extruder, warranty or electrical components.
 These issues will become clear if you read my “recommended” cheap (<$500) printers section.
 3D printing is an addictive hobby, and you do not want to buy a sub $500 3D printer just to have to buy another one down the road due to inadequacies.

 One way to get a quality 3D printer for less is by sourcing the parts and building it.
 The Prusa i3 kit saves you $200 over the assembled printer.
-If you have the patience and time building your 3D printer will give you a deeper understanding of its inner workings and allow you to better troubleshoot future problems.
+If you have the patience and time, then building your 3D printer will give you a deeper understanding of its inner workings and allow you to better troubleshoot future problems.
 It takes about 5 hours for assembly, but those who have little experience with CNC motion should allot more time for troubleshooting.

 The online community has an obsession with Prusia i3, especially r/3Dprinting, and for good reason.
 Every part of the Prusa i3 is open source even down to the Marlin firmware, making this printer an ever-evolving project.
 I find the open source community to be much more responsive and helpful than talking to a company's technical support.

 The Prusia i3 produces some of the best prints out of any 3D printer on the market, beating out printers over $2000.
 The secret to its flawless prints is a full mesh bed auto leveling system.
 An un-leveled bed can have deleterious effects on your print, including poor first layer adhesion.
 Manually perfecting the leveling of a bed is time consuming and a bit awkward.
 The leveling system of the Prusia can compensate for warps in the heated bed and slopes.
 It amazes me how this technology is absent from many prosumer 3D printers.